CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **select your CSC project**,

-* **choose the operating system** (currently the only possible operating system  is Linux CentOS 7)
+* **choose the operating system** (currently the only possible operating system  is Linux CentOS 7);

-* optionally, you can  assign a specific name the Desktop
+* optionally, you can  assign a specific name to the Desktop;

 * optionally, you can extend your Desktop's disk space (or storage capability) by clicking on **add an external disk**.
 You can add up to 200 GB.
 The default disk space is 80 GB.
 Note: you can extend the disk space only before launching the Desktop.
 Additional disk space can be required writing at servicedesk@csc.fi (subject: Sensitive data);

 * **select** the preferred computing environment (based on your needs) and click on **Launch Desktop**.
-The operation is compeltely authomated and can take **up to 30 minutes**.
+The operation is entirely automated and can take **up to 30 minutes**.
 If you try to access the virtual Desktop and see a black screen, come back later.

 [![Launch-virtual-Desktop](images/desktop/start-virtual-desktop-small.png)](images/desktop/start-virtual-desktop.png)

 In SD Desktop, you can choose between **four different pre-built options **:

 *  **Light computation**: this option is ideal for testing the services (for example, test how to start a Desktop, check out how it looks, try to access data stored in SD Connect).
-You can compare this Desktop to a very simple laptop, which probably freezes when you open too many software or more than three colleagues connect to it simultaneously.
+You can compare this Desktop to a  laptop with limited capacities, which probably freezes when you open too much software or more than three colleagues connect to it simultaneously.
 For this reason, we advise you to start this type of Desktop only for testing purposes and delete it when the testing is completed.

 Techincal specifications: **Core:3; memory 4 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.medium; Billing Units: 1.3 units/h**.

 * **Small computation**: this option is ideal for analyzing sensitive data using office software (for example: similar to simple statistical analysis with Excel, watching videos, listening to audio files, working on text files).
-You can compare this Desktop to your laptop.
+You can compare this Desktop to your working laptop.

 Techincal specifications: **Core:6; memory 15 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h**.

 * **Medium computation**: this option is ideal for running complex statistical or genome analysis (for example: use the command line to run specific scripts).
 You can compare this Desktop to a powerful laptop provided by your IT unit.

 Techincal specifications:**Core:8; memory 30 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h**.

-* **Heavy computation**: this option is ideal for running non-interactive programmatic analysis (for example machine learning).
-Techincal specifications: **Core:8; memory 168 GiB; Root: 80 GB; Correspondent Pouta Flavour: hpc4.4core; Billing Units: 78 units/h**.
+* **Heavy computation**: this option is ideal for running non-interactive programmatic analysis (for example, machine learning).

+Technical specifications: **Core:8; memory 168 GiB; Root: 80 GB; Correspondent Pouta Flavour: hpc4.4core; Billing Units: 78 units/h**.
 Please do not choose the Heavy computation option for simple computing or analysis, as it consumes many resources.

 !!!
 Note
-        If you don't know what is the best Desktop option for your needs, contact us at servicedesk@csc.fi (email subject: Sensitive Data).
+        If you don't know the best Desktop option for your needs, please contact us at servicedesk@csc.fi (email subject: Sensitive Data).

+Unfortunately, we are not yet providing a virtual Desktop with GPUs or Windows, Linux Ubuntu operating systems.
+However, we are working on it, and you can find more information on the future developments of the services on our webpage.

+In the following paragraphs, we will discuss how to work with a Desktop, which software is available and how it is possible to customize your workspace.

+## Working with your virtual Desktop

+Once the virtual computer (here called Desktop) is launched, each CSC project member can securely connect to it from SD Desktop  **Connection page**, at any time.

-If the launch is successful, when you return to SD Desktop **Homepage**,  you will be able to access your new virtual Desktop in:
+When you return to log in to SD Desktop **Homepage**,  you will be able to access your new virtual Desktop in:

 * **Recent connections**, clicking on the image of your Desktop (visible only if you recently accessed the virtual Desktop)